Geometric Criteria for 6-Functor Formalisms in the Setting of Pullback Formalisms: Preliminaries

 \item For any morphism $\phi : D' \to D$ in $\Fun(\mathcal C^\op, \Cat^L)$, if $\phi$ is left adjointable at every map in $Q$, then $\phi$ is left adjointable at $\mathcal U \to \yo(Y)$.
 If $D'(\mathcal U) \to D'(X_i)$ admits a left adjoint, then $\phi$ is also left adjointable at $\yo(X_i) \to \mathcal U$.

 \item $D$ has left base change for the maps $\mathcal U \to \yo(Y)$, and $\{\yo(X_i) \to \mathcal U\}_i$.

 \end{enumerate} \begin{proof} This follows from \cite[Theorem 2.4.1]{Fundamentals}, where the quasi-admissibility structure is given by $Q$.
 In fact, although $Q$ is not assumed to be a quasi-admissibility structure, the argument still holds.
-Alternatively, we can replace $Q$ with the collection of morphisms that are composites of equivalences and maps in $Q$. \end{proof} \end{thm}
+Alternatively, we can replace $Q$ with the collection of morphisms that are composites of equivalences and maps in $Q$ in order to obtain a quasi-admissibility structure. \end{proof} \end{thm}

 The following notion will be useful: \begin{defn} Given a category $\mathcal C$, and a presheaf $D : \mathcal C^\op \to \widehat{\Cat}$, a \emph{(small) $D$-pseudocover of} $S \in \mathcal C$ is a (small) family of maps $\{X_i \to S\}_i$ such that the functors $\{D(S) \to D(X_i)\}_i$ are jointly conservative. \end{defn}